 Open-air carts have an aluminum ramp for wheelchair boarding.

-Accessible, modern restrooms are located at the Visitor Center, in Walnut Hill in the red building located west of the gazebo, inside the Summer Kitchen Snack Shop (which is located at the north end of the Flynn Mansion), and at the Wallace Exhibit Center.
+Accessible, modern restrooms are located at the Visitor Center, in Walnut Hill in the red building located west of the gazebo, inside the Snack Shop (which is located at the north end of the Flynn Mansion), and at the Wallace Exhibit Center.
 A portable handicapped station is located at the 1700 loway Farm drop-off/pick-up point.

 Wheelchairs are available to use free of charge.
 See the admissions desk for details.
 At this time, we do not have motorized wheelchairs/scooters available.